Itheum/itheumcore-elrond-data-nft-minter/README.md

 cargo build
 ```

-- The above should all work without any errors, next you can successfully run the following command to build via erdpy: `erdpy contract build`
+- The above should all work without any errors, next you can successfully run the following command to build via erdpy: `mxpy contract build`
 - You can now run the tests.
 See "How to test" section below
 - You can now update code as needed